NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/frictionmodels.md

 we can immediately connect the electron density to the radius, and then to the friction values.
 Now it is a simple matter of evaluating the electron density at a given point and converting the density into the friction value.
-Optimally, this would be done via an ab-initio calculation to get the electron density, but this model instead uses a pre-computed `.cube` file to get the density with minimal cost.
+Optimally, this would be done via an *ab initio* calculation to get the electron density, but this model instead uses a pre-computed `.cube` file to get the density with minimal cost.
 This makes the assumption that the density does not change throughout the dynamics, or that the surface is assumed to be frozen in place.